FredMaia/fredmaia/README.md

 # Hey there, I'm Fred! =)

-I am an undergraduate student in Computer Science at UFLA with experience in web and mobile development projects.
+I am a Computer Science student at UFLA with experience in web and mobile development projects.
 Additionally, I have expertise in data analysis tools such as Excel, PowerBI, SQL, and Python.
 I am always looking for new opportunities to apply my technical skills and work on projects that combine technology and data to create innovative solutions.

 ### Skills